-These modules may be mounted side-by-side on 22.5mm centers along T-type DIN rail and units can even plug-together to share power and/or excitation connections along the DIN rail.
-This model will interface with any mix of up to 16 digital inputs and/or outputs controlled/monitored via a 10/100Mbps Ethernet interface using the Ethernet/IPTM application protocol.
-Outputs are open-drain, switch up to 32V, and sink up to 250mA each.
-Tandem inputs are TTL and accept up to 32V.
+This module is designed for high-density mounting on T-type DIN rails and units may be mounted side-by-side on 22.5mm centers and can plug-together for modular expansion, optionally sharing power connection along the DIN rail.
+This model will interface with any mix of up to 16 digital inputs and/or outputs controlled/monitored via a 10/100Mbps Ethernet interface using the EtherNet/IPTM application protocol.
+Outputs are open-source high-side switches that switch excitation up to 32V to the load and source up to 250Ma each.
+Inputs are TTL and accept up to 32V.
 The unit is conveniently setup and configured for network operation via a USB connection to a host personal computer running Acromag configuration software.